Learn about the history of play schemas, why they are important, how they align with the Montessori philosophy, and get fun activity ideas.

 - Butterfly kit

 Coffee Filter Art:

-1. Using waterproof markers, child draws on coffee filter.
+1. Using waterproof markers, the child draws on the coffee filter.

-2. Child sprays water on coffee filter with spray bottle or squirts water on using pipettes.
+2. Child sprays water on the coffee filter with a spray bottle or squirts water on using pipettes.

 3. Watch colors run and change.

 Sensory Bottles: Have the child join you in creating different sensory bottles.
 One of my favorites is water and oil.

 Use food coloring to color water, and oil-based/candy dye for the oil.

 When the bottle is shaken, the colors will combine, but then will separate again once settled.